jacobwilliams/odepack/README.md

-Although I have learned what I wanted from the project in phase I, hopefully as a community we can complete creating a new maintained production-quality version of this venerable and continuingly useful package.
+Although I have learned what I wanted from the project in phase I, hopefully as a community we can complete creating a new maintained production-quality version of this venerable and still-valuable package.

 ### Documentation